-Stefan Pijarski, aged 13, was deported to Siberia on February 10, 1940.
-He was deported with his parents Piotr and Anna and his siblings: Helena and Roman.
+Stefan Pijarski, aged 13, was deported to Siberia on February the 10th, 1940.
+He was exiled along with his parents Piotr and Anna, and his siblings: Helena and Roman.
 Before the war, the family had lived in Ostrówek in the Kosów Poleski district, where Piotr had received land for his wartime contribution.
-The Pijarskis were sent to the Vodopad specposelok in the Arkhangelsk region (or: Arkhangelsk Oblast).
-After less than a year, the children were orphaned.
-The father got killed in the taiga, where he worked at logging.
-The mother was taken by illness, which she contracted by selling her last possessions to raise money for food for the children.
-After the amnesty, the children were taken under the care of the newly forming army.
-After the evacuation to the Middle East, the siblings were separated.
-They reunited after the war, in England in 1948.
+The Pijarskis were sent to the Vodopad special settlement in the Arkhangelsk region (or: Arkhangelsk Oblast).
+Within a year, the children were orphaned.
+The father was killed in the taiga, where he worked as a logger.
+The mother was taken by illness, which she contracted by selling her last possessions to raise money to feed their children.
+Following the amnesty, the children were taken under the care of the newly formed army.
+After evacuation to the Middle East, the siblings were separated.
+They were reunited in England after the war, in 1948.
 Stefan Pijarski settled there permanently.
-Once hearing about the establishment of the Sybir Memorial Museum, he contacted his cousins in Poland and asked them to donate personal memorabilia to the institution.
-On the back of the photograph exist is an annotation: 194[…] LT.
+Upon hearing about the establishment of the Sybir Memorial Museum, he contacted his cousins in Poland and asked them to donate personal memorabilia to the institution.
+On the back of the photograph exists an annotation: 194[…] LT.
 FROM MARCH RUSSIA.
 According to Stefan Pijarski, the photograph was taken in Tehran, in April 1942.

-Stefan Pijarski: Father died in the taiga, mother was defeated by illness…
+Stefan Pijarski: Father died in the taiga, mother succumbed to illness…

 See also: